Marcos8060/Delani-Studio/Readme.md

  ## Technologies Used
  HTML, BOOTSTRAP, JQUERY

- ## Setup and Installation Instructions
+ ## BDD
+ Copyright(c) 2021.
+Licenced under the MIT License.

- The project is setup in the visual studio code with an html file, javascript file and bootstrap plugin.
+ The project runs in the visual studio code.
+ Download the jquery plugin from the jquery cdn then  run it inside a script tag.
+ Why was this framework chosen?
+With jquery, alot of javaScript functionality can be achieved with very few lines of code and in addition, it is very precise and easy to use and apply.

  ## Project Objectives
  The project will be evaluated based on the following objectives: